 CORSAIR KATAR ELITE WIRELESS Review – Design and Features

 CORSAIR KATAR ELITE WIRELESS has a compact design that is very ideal for claw and fingertip gamers with small hands.
-Those with large hands or using palm grip to grip their mouse need not look at this mouse.
+Those with larger hands or using palm grip to grip their mouse need not look at this mouse.
 For me, the size is perfect – especially coming from a larger mouse like the SABRE RGB PRO WIRELESS.
 I was reviewing Razer DeathAdder V3 Pro and Viper V2 Pro before using this mouse, and my hand now appreciates the smaller dimensions of the KATAR ELITE WIRELESS.
-It’s the perfect size without being too small that it’s hard to grip.

 And at just 69 grams of weight, it is not the most lightweight wireless gaming mouse out there, but still has that ultra lightweight feel.
 The weight balance is well distributed throughout the mouse and I’ve had no issues playing fast-paced games like Overwatch 2 with low sensitivity (as I have to lift the mouse up and down frequently).